 Kawartha Conservation acquired the 110 hectare (272 acre) property just north of Lindsay in 1980 from farmer Ken Reid.
 It is both our flagship conservation area and the location of our Administrative Centre for our watershed jurisdiction.

-There are three picnic shelters complete with parking lots and washroom facilities, and the Kawartha Field Centre which provides a classroom setting.
+There are two picnic shelters complete with parking lots and washroom facilities, and the Kawartha Field Centre which provides a classroom setting.
 Click here for more information about each of these facilities and for reservation details.

 The family-friendly shoreline area offers a large playground structure.